yarin181/WINK_android/README.md

 If you want to update the server IP address used by the application, follow these steps:
 1. Launch the application on your emulator or physical cellphone.
 2. Navigate to the "Settings" screen within the application.
-3. Look for the "Server IP Address" field or similar settings option.
+3. Look for the "Enter server IP Address" field.
 4. Enter the desired server IP address in the provided field.
-5. Save the changes.
+5. Save the changes ("set ip").
 6. The application will now use the updated server IP address for any server-related functionality.

 Note: It is important to ensure that the server IP address is accurate and up-to-date for the application to function correctly.